BenWashburn1457/StartUp/README.md

 + Uses MongoDB to authenticate
 + Users scores are only sent to database if logged in
 + Users can only see leaderboard if logged in
++ Users are redirected to login screen if no token is provided

 ## Links
 Notes file: https://github.com/BenWashburn1457/StartUp/blob/main/notes.md